 - Add the garlic, ginger, chilli, garam masala and turmeric, plus a splash of water to stop the pan going dry, and cook the paste for about a minute.

 - Add the chopped butternut squash and cauliflower, plus the lentils and the tin of tomatoes.
-Fill the tomato tin with water and add to the pan.
-Stir everything together and bring to the boil, then turn down and cook for 15-20 minutes until the vegetables are cooked through and the sauce has thickened.
+Fill the tomato tin with water and add to the pan, then add a little salt and pepper.
+Stir everything together and bring to the boil, then turn down and cover with a lid.
+Cook for 15-20 minutes until the vegetables are cooked through and the sauce has thickened.
 Add a splash more water if the pan gets too dry.

 - While the curry is cooking, make your rice according to packet instructions / your own preferences.

-- When the curry is ready, add in the coriander and lime juice (if using) and serve with the rice/naan/chapattis and a glass of Sauvignon Blanc.
+- When the curry is ready, add in the coriander and lime juice (if using) and serve with the rice (and/or naan breads or chapattis) and a glass of Sauvignon Blanc.